TomVanOoijen/fem-news-homepage/README.md

 To improve my skills and experiment with the Astro framework, I did this challenge through Frontend Mentor (https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).

-I followed a guide in building the CSS, but put my own spin on this and rewrote it in SCSS.
+I followed a guide in building the framework and the CSS, but put my own spin on this and rewrote it in SCSS.

-So I built this challenge using Astro and wrote in HTML (Astro templating logic in it), SCSS and Javascript.
+So I built this challenge component based using Astro and wrote in HTML (Astro templating logic in it), SCSS and Javascript.

 Check live URL: https://fem-news-homepage-blue.vercel.app/